Rishthegreat/Notes/School/Cold War.md

 - Truman goes around the nation giving fiery speeches
 	- He attacked the Taft-Hartley Act, etc
 - Since Dewey was projected to win, he ran a more conservative campaign
+- In the end Truman won
+	- One more reason, the Berlin Airlift helped increase his popularity